bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 passed to :func:`HTMLFileSession.save`.
 This is useful when working with examples, which use user-friendly defaults (user-friendly ``!=`` developer-friendly).

+You can also link to static files that are available from Bokeh's `CDN <http://cdn.pydata.org>` by setting ``resources="cdn"``.
+This requires an internet connection to make it work.

 Low-level Object Interface
 --------------------------